View Document Text

 13. a.
 REVIEWS

-the portfolio manager based on the client circumstances.
+more frequent reviews based on client circumstances.

 13. b.
 REPORTS

-estimated annual income and cost basis if available.
-B&G is not responsible for the accuracy
+dividend information, estimated annual income, and cost basis (if available).
+B&G is not

-of cost information provided by the client.
+responsible for the accuracy of cost basis information provided by clients.

 Item 14 Client Referrals and Other Compensation